Childhood Illness - The Basics

 Childhood illness - the basics

-A fever by itself does not mean your child is seriously sick - even an ordinary cold can cause a high fever.
-Did you know that fever actually helps your child's body fight off infection?
+Fevers are common in children.
+Fever by itself does not tell you whether your child is seriously sick.
+Even an ordinary cold can cause a high fever.

 The most common reason for a child to have a raised temperature is because they are fighting off an infection.

 Febrile seizures are a common childhood problem.
 Seizures with a fever are more common in children between the ages of 6 months and 6 years.